-There are few teas that I make as often as I make Ginger Tea.
+There are a few teas that I make as often as I make Ginger Tea.
 From the moment I put the cup to my lips and sip, the spicy glow radiates through my body and infuses me with a sense of well being and warmth.
-It is a simple comfort, like a lap blanket, a cuddly cat, and a book on a blustery day.
+It offers a simple comfort, like a lap blanket, a cuddly cat, and a book on a blustery day.

 I’ve often proclaimed my love of Ginger.
 I’ve never had any ginger drink too hot for me, not the red-capped Blenheim Ginger Ale, not Reeds Ginger Ale, nor The Ginger People products…none of them can stand up to my desire for a gingery burn!
 It’s no wonder that I can’t get enough: the herb is useful and pleasant, both.
-It is an effective anti-inflammatory as well as a great way to ease a cold, cough, or upset tummy.
+It is an effective anti-inflammatory as well as a great way to ease a cold, cough, or an upset tummy.

 How to Make Ginger Tea (Two Ways)

 - Honey or Sugar to taste

 All you have to do is add a few fresh ginger slices to your cup, cover them with hot water, and optionally add a bit of citrus.
 Cover the cup with a saucer and let it steep for as long as you like.

 This method results in a delicious, lightly gingered tea that you can take with you on the go.

 This technique is also a good one for pregnant women to use during their first trimester but in moderation.
 Strong ginger in large quantities can cause complications and people have used it to encourage menstruation, so keep it to a lightly steeped cup only a few times a day!